 - Lock your door whenever you leave your room for ANY length of time or when sleeping. - Protect your books and put your name in them.
-Do not leave them in public places. - Do not loan your keys to anyone. - Never hide your keys outside your apartment or room.
-Do not put your name or address on your key rings. - Take all valuable items home with you during vacations. - When in a public place, keep valuable possessions out of sight.
+Do not leave them in public places. - Do not loan your keys or TJU ID to anyone. - Take all valuable items home with you during vacations. - When in a public place, keep valuable possessions out of sight.
 If you must leave an area for any length of time, take personal items with you.